huff-language/huff-docs/src/get-started/huff-by-example/README.md

 the control flow of Huff contracts begin.
 The `CONSTRUCTOR` macro, while not required, can be used to initialize the contract upon deployment.
 Inputs to the `CONSTRUCTOR` macro are provided at compile time.

-#### Macro Signature

-Since macros are inlined at compile-time, they don't have signatures and cannot be called externally.

 #### Macro Arguments